gbmhunter/blog/content/pages/programming/microcontrollers/psoc/using-cplusplus-with-psoc-creator/_index.md

 The standard C++ library contains many powerful utilities, however, most of these come at the expense of using plenty of code/RAM space, as well as potentially using exceptions (I have not got exceptions to work correctly on a PSoC device).

-For example, including <iostream> can cause your memory to instantly overflow.
+For example, including `<iostream>` can cause your memory to instantly overflow.
 I assume this is probably because of advanced features such a locale support.
 Upon removing the include, the memory usage didn't shrink back to normal until I did a clean build.

 Because of this, I almost use no standard C++ library features for embedded firmware.
 Instead, I have written a number of firmware modules which emulate the most useful standard C++ library features (such as strings, vectors, e.t.c) but are suitable for running on microcontrollers.
 You can download the modules from the [MToolkit repository on GitHub](https://github.com/mbedded-ninja/MToolkit).

 # Build Warnings That Are O.K.

-You can safely ignore the "warning: IO function 'xxx' used" messages that pop up while compiling (xxx tends to be _close, _fstat, _isatty, _kill, _lseek, _read, and _write).
+You can safely ignore the "warning: IO function 'xxx' used" messages that pop up while compiling (xxx tends to be `_close`, `_fstat`, `_isatty`, `_kill`, `_lseek`, `_read`, and `_write`).
 I don't know exactly what these do, but the programs seem to work fine even though they are used.

 {{< figure src="/images/programming-psoc/psoc-creator-io-function-gcc-build-warnings-cpp.png" caption="The PSoC Creator build warnings that pop up if you compile C++ code.
 You can safely ignore these."  width="700px" >}}